MattterSteege/DynamicGrid/Docs/ADDING_PLUGINS.md

+# Plugin Development Guide

-when you want to create a new plugin, you can use the 'ExampleTypePlugin' as a template:
+When creating a new plugin, you can use the `ExampleTypePlugin` as a template:

 ```javascript
 // @requires ./BaseTypePlugin.js